NeuSzft/NeuLdapMgnt/README.md

 ```

 ## Running the API Tests
-The results of the api test can be found within the [test-results](./docs/test-results/) directory.
+The results of the api tests can be found within the [test-results](./docs/test-results/) directory.

 ### Run the tests:
 ```